Spirit Aid aims to:

-Both your supervisor and Spirit Aid’s paid staff are responsible for ensuring that unreasonable requests are not made of you and that there is no pressure to extend your role beyond the agreed remit.
+Your supervisor and is responsible for ensuring that unreasonable requests are not made of you and that there is no pressure to extend your role beyond the agreed remit.

 - Provide a description for all volunteering activities, outlining specific tasks, responsibilities and reporting structure.

 - Ask all prospective volunteers to complete and sign a Volunteer Application and Emergency Contact Details Form.

 - Invite all prospective volunteers to meet their intended supervisor for a discussion of the proposed role, its requirements and expectations of both parties.

 - Have the right to refuse the offer of service of any volunteer.

 - Not accept volunteers of less than 18 years of age.

 - Ask for two satisfactory references.
 In the case that you do not have suitable employment references, you may obtain a reference from a person in a position of responsibility.

 Because of the nature of our work and for Spirit Aid to work effectively, it is important that you arrive on time for the hours you have agreed to volunteer.
 If you cannot make the agreed time commitment, we ask that you give the project as much notice as possible so that alternative arrangements may be made.